hferrone/FirebaseDebugger/README.md

 # FirebaseDebugger
-The idea for this project started
+*'Official' Copy:*
-This project is an Editor Window for debugging Firebase Realtime Database projects in Unity.
+A user-friendly Unity Editor Window for debugging Firebase Realtime Database functionality in Unity projects.

+*The Story:*
+The idea for this tool started after my third or fourth Unity + Firebase project.
+I'd been getting frustrated with having to write long debug logs every time I wanted to check interactions with Firebase's Realtime Database.
+So in short, I decided to learn about Unity Editor Extensions, which I had wanted to do for a long time, and scratch my own usability itch in the process.

 ## Getting Started